COUNTY SAFETY OFFICER

 Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Equivalent to graduation from college with a degree in Occupational Health & Safety, Environmental Science, Public Health, Biology, Chemistry, Industrial Engineering or a closely related field and three years of professional experience in occupational health and safety program administration.
+Equivalent to graduation from college with a degree in Occupational Health & Safety, Environmental Science, Public Health, Biology, Chemistry, Industrial Engineering or a closely related field and three years of professional experience in occupational health and safety program administration or related security field.

 · Possess and maintain a valid California Class C Driver's License or provide suitable transportation approved by the appointing authority.

-· Certification as a Certified Associate Safety Professional, Certified Safety Professional, Certified Associate Industrial Hygienist, or Certified Industrial Hygienist is highly desirable.
+· Certification as a Certified Associate Safety Professional, Certified Safety Professional, Certified Associate Industrial Hygienist, Certified Industrial Hygienist or Certified Physical Security Professional is highly desirable.

 · Mentally and physically capable of performing the position's essential functions as summarized in the typical tasks portion of the job specification.